MicrosoftDocs/fabric-docs/docs/data-factory/git-integration-deployment-pipelines.md

 ## Current limitations

 - Currently, pipelines with activities that reference Fabric artifacts (for example, Notebook or Invoke pipeline activities) require that those dependent items already be imported and present in the target workspace.
-For now, you must sequence your deployments in a way that those items are loaded first.
+For now, you must sequence your deployments so those items are loaded first.
 - Deployment rules in Deployment Pipelines (built-in Fabric CI/CD) aren't yet supported.

 ## Next steps